 Tomatoes staying green all summer?
 We may have some solutions, the reason your tomatoes aren't ripening..

-Had trouble getting your tomatoes to ripen in recent years?
+Had trouble getting your tomatoes to ripen?
 Do loads of plump green fruit hang on your tomato vines at the end of the season?
 We've had this problem the last couple of summers too.

 The common misconception is that tomatoes love hot weather, and the hotter the better.
 According to Purdue University though, when daytime temperatures stay consistently over 85 degrees, most tomato varieties have a hard time producing lycopene and carotene, the pigments responsible for the oranges and reds of fully ripe tomatoes.
 Though there can be other causes of perpetually-green tomato crops, such as nutrient imbalances, here are some ideas for coping with unripe tomatoes when heat is the culprit.